AbhishekSinghPursuit/ado-qtest-integration/docs/troubleshooting.md

 #### Quick Fix:
 - Confirm task was deleted (not just moved)
 - Check Azure DevOps service hook history for delivery attempts

+### If you get error respone like - "Project is not found"

+#### Possible causes:
+- Project configuration in `Load Configuration - Js` node is missing or incorrect
+- Bearer Auth Token for the particular qTest project with the respective qTest account is not set correclty in `HTTP Request` nodes

+#### Quick Fix:
+- Make sure project configurations like - qTest project id, qTest API URL, requirements parent id are correct and match with you project
+- If you are using a qTest project of different account then you will need to find out its separate Bearer access token for the qTest project and then create a new credential into n8n and then select that credential into `HTTP Request` nodes.
+If you are using same different qTest project withing same qTest account then make sure user has permissions to manager all the permissions using API.